...no, really. That's his name.

 THE WORLD OF GAME

 - In The Goonies II, whenever you try to "PUNCH" an NPC, they will respond by saying "Ouch!
 What do you do?" (instead of "Ouch!
 What did you do that for?")

 - This can even happen to fan-made hacks of a game: when Raocow did his Let's Play of the Super Mario World romhack known as VIP, a member of his forum attempted, with varying levels of success, to translate the various level names into English.
-This resulted in one level being called "Dodge the Beefsteak!"
+This resulted in one level being called "Dodge the Beefsteak!" (a more proper translation would have been "Avoid the Enemies").
 Later, an actual Japanese speaker did a proper translation of VIP for Raocow, but she left "Dodge the Beefsteak!" alone because it was just too funny.

-- Let us not forget the original Good Bad Translation: when Shigeru Miyamoto was thinking of a name for the boss of his new game, he skimmed through an English-to-Japanese dictionary and concluded that the English for "stubborn ape" was Donkey Kong.
+- When Shigeru Miyamoto was thinking of a name for the boss of his new game, he skimmed through an English-to-Japanese dictionary and concluded that the English for "stubborn ape" was Donkey Kong.

 Role Playing Game

 - In Final Fantasy IV, when Tellah fights Edward, the original featured Tellah cursing at Edward for taking the sage's daughter away.
 The original English script featured, instead, the line "You spoony bard!"
 This proved so popular that the line is in every single English rerelease (although the other lines have been translated more appropriately).
 At the current time, this comes out to three different rereleases that retranslated the game but kept that line. note